container-images/postgresql/root/usr/share/container-scripts/postgresql/README.md

 =======================

 This repository contains Dockerfiles for PostgreSQL images for general usage and OpenShift.
-Image are based on baseruntime.
+Image is based on baseruntime.

 Environment variables and volumes